ReliefApplications/bms_front/src/app/models/README.md

 __isLongText__: Whether the input must be a textarea or a simple input type="text"

+__display***Function__: For an Object model field, how to display the object (by its name, id, etc) in modal/table

+__displayValue__: For a text or number model field, this attribute can permit to customize it for display

+__isTranslatable__: For Select model fields, if the the dropdown is composed of a list from the DB with keys to translate them, for a text model field, if the value is a key in translations files

+__isColor__: The field is a color and must be selected through a color picker

+__isFont__: The field is a font and must be selected through a font picker

 ## Relationships between models

 ### At the center of the structure: project

 The project is the biggest entity possible in the code.
 It contains distributions and can be assigned to users.
-The "value" field now is used to give the number of targeted beneficiaries by the project.
+The "target" field is used to give the number of beneficiaries targeted by the project.

 ![Project](./uml/project.svg)